TheRebelOfBabylon/golearnbtc/blog.md

 a secret number that is should NEVER be shared as this number is used to mathematically prove ownership over your Bitcoin.
 A public key is a set of points, that are on a given elliptic curve and related to the private key.
 You derive a public key from a private key but it is incredibly difficult to do the reverse operation.
 This is the heart of security with modern cryptography.

 So to begin, Karpathy creates a class called `Curve` which has three arguments, `p`, `a` and `b`.
-He also adds a decorator to the class delartion `@dataclass`.
+He also adds a decorator to the class declartion `@dataclass`.
 In Go, there are no classes, the closest equivalent in Go is a `struct`.
 Something else to keep in mind is you cannot give a default value to a an argument in a `struct`.
 So we define the arguments of the struct in `main()`.
 Finally, go is a strictly typed language by design where as Python is dynamically typed.
 Large integers (larger than 64 bits) are supported within the `int` type.
 In Go, we must use the `math/big` module which offers a `big.Int` type to serve our needs here. `big.Int` methods return whatever the result is to the object that called the method itself and normally returns a point to a `big.Int` type, so our struct will